 RealPath.
 That's a trivial C program that just calls realpath(3).
 The sources

 are not here at my computer right now... who has it?

 Ok, so by now you can theoretically run CompilePackage and stuff like that.

 Let's take a small program for a test run.
 Get this:

 If it does compile, and in the end you get something like

 /Programs/File/4.04/bin/file, then we're almost there.

-Get the Compile package which contains automated compilation rules for most of
+The Compile package which contains automated compilation rules is included

 Now, go following the list of packages from